A study addresses the challenge of providing adequate healthcare to farmworkers and their families.

 The potential impact of such clinics extends far beyond the Coachella Valley.
 Over 80% of farmworkers in the United States are Latinx, of which 95% are immigrants.

 The lead author of the new study is medical anthropologist Ann Cheney of the University of California, Riverside (UCR), with assistance from UCR graduate Monica Tulimiero of the Ventura County Medical Center.
-The study appears in The Journal of Rural Health.
+The study appears in

 “Farmworkers in eastern Coachella Valley face several barriers, such as limited health services and public transportation, language barriers, unfamiliar medical systems, no health insurance, and financial challenges made worse by a lack of workers’ rights.”